-There's so much here, and to see it we need to slow way down and ponder Jesus' words phrase by phrase.
+There's so much here, so let's ponder Jesus' words phrase by phrase.

 First, in My Father's house.
 That raises an immediate question for us, namely, where is God?
 The psalmist asks, and then answers in Psalm 139:7-10, "Where can I go from your Spirit?
 Where can I flee from your presence?
 If I go up to the heavens, you are there; if I make my bed in the depths, you are there.
 If I rise on the wings of the dawn, if I settle on the far side of the sea, even there your hand will guide me, your right hand will hold me fast."